SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 Here we introduce some important basic concepts that are required for the implementation of Solace message router management tasks using SEMP.

-As described in the introduction, message-VPNs provide isolated virtual routers for exclusive use.
+As described in the introduction, message-VPNs provide isolated messaging domains for exclusive use.
 You can read more about message-VPNs in the [Solace Message Router Concepts]({{ site.docs-router-concepts }}){:target="_top"} document.

 Solace message router management is divided into Router-global level and individual Message-VPN level management.
 A management user with *global/read-write* access scope is authorized for all router and all message-VPN level configurations, such as global configuration or administering a message-VPN.
 Conversely, *VPN/read-write* access scope only allows for management of objects that have an effect within the assigned VPN, such as configuring a queue.
 In this tutorial, we will use a management user with *global/read-write* access scope for all configurations.
 For more details, refer to the [Management User Authentication/Authorization]({{ site.docs-mgmt-user-aa }}){:target="_top"} documentation.

 ![]({{ site.baseurl }}/images/message-vpn-semp-objects.png)

-Clients can connect to a message-VPN and use its resources after proper authentication and authorization, controlled by the properties of following SEMP objects on the Solace message router:
+Clients can connect to a message-VPN and use its resources after proper authentication and authorization, controlled by the properties of the following SEMP objects on the Solace message router:

 * The [Message-VPN]({{ site.docs-msg-vpn }}){:target="_top"} object defines the type and details of client authentication applied and restrictions to the combined resource usage of all VPN clients.
 * A [Client Profile]({{ site.docs-client-profile }}){:target="_top"} object within a message-VPN defines resource usage restrictions applied to individual clients.
 * An [ACL (Access Control List) Profile]({{ site.docs-acl-profile }}){:target="_top"} object within a message-VPN defines access restrictions by listing allowance or denial of which clients can connect and to which topics and queues.
 * A [Client Username]({{ site.client-username }}){:target="_top"} object within a message-VPN has an associated Client Profile and an ACL Profile.
-The username provided by the connecting client will be the Client Username applied to that connection.
+The username provided by the connecting client will be the Client Username applied to that connection or if it is not found then the default Client Username will be applied.
 The password property will be used if internal client authentication type has been specified for the message-VPN.

 Once connected, clients can send messages to message-VPN endpoints, represented as [Queue]({{ site.docs-queues }}){:target="_top"} or [Topic Endpoint]({{ site.docs-dtes }}){:target="_top"} SEMP objects within a message-VPN.